apache/sling-site/src/main/jbake/content/documentation/the-sling-engine/resources.md

 ### Bundle-based Resources

-Resources may by provided by OSGi bundles.
+Resources may be provided by OSGi bundles.
 Providing bundles have a Bundle manifest header `Sling-Bundle-Resources` containing a list of absolute paths provided by the bundle.
 The path are separated by comma or whitespace (SP, TAB, VTAB, CR, LF).

 The `BundleResourceProvider` supporting bundle-based Resources provides directories as Resources of type `nt:folder` and files as Resources of type `nt:file`.
 This matches the default primary node types intended to be used for directories and files in JCR repositories.